ronikdhakar/Hospital-Dataset/README.md

-# Pnuemonia and heart Dataset
+# Pnuemonia and Heart Dataset